-Table 7e -Best Practices Metrics BP 7e-1 - An organization's SMS recognizes external interfaces and contains the necessary procedures to manage them effectively. a.
-Processes should be established within the SMS to ensure that regular communications take place between the different sectors and disciplines to address safety issues across the interface. a.
-Communication processes in place. b.
-Procedures should be established within the SMS to ensure that risk assessment of change takes place in an integrated manner. b.
+Table 7e -Best Pr actices Metrics extern ganization's SMS recognizes al interfaces and contains the ary procedures to manage them vely. ensure that between the ould be established within the SMS to regular communications take place different sectors and disciplines to ty issues across the interface. a.
+Communication processes in place. to ensure th should be established within the SMS hat risk assessment of change takes ntegrated manner. b.
 Procedures in place.